FAQ

 19. Will I need a wetsuit?
 How cold does the water get?

-Yes, you will need a “spring suit” wetsuit if you are attending Chica Brava anytime from late November-early April, when a combination of coastal currents and wind chill can make the water wetsuit worthy (as low as 65 degrees F).
+You will need a light wetsuit (1.5-2mm spring suit) if you are attending Chica Brava anytime from late November-early April, when a combination of coastal currents and wind chill can make the water wetsuit worthy (as low as 65 degrees F).
 While there is a chance you might not need your spring suit the whole time, it is always best to be prepared.
-Visit the Wetsuit Warehouse to see examples of affordable spring suits and to purchase online.
-We do have a limited selection for sale at the Chica Brava Surf Shop.
-Please check with us for availability.
-For hygienic reasons, we do not rent wetsuits.
+Here are some examples of suits we like:

-*Note: wetsuit sizing is NOT like dress sizing so please be sure to carefully review sizing chart information.
+*Note: wetsuit sizing is NOT always equal to dress sizing so please be sure to carefully review sizing chart information.

 20. Can I bring my own board?

 We have a huge quiver of surfboards for guests to choose from ranging in size from 5’11” to 9’6″ as well as soft-top longboards for beginners.
-If you would like to bring your own board that is perfectly fine, just be sure to first check with your airline as most charge a handling fee.
+If you would like to bring your own board that is perfectly fine with us!
+Be sure to check with your airline as most charge a handling fee.

 21. Is there Wi-Fi?

-We have Wi-Fi at both the Cloud Farm and Surf House.
-The connections at the Cloud Farm tends to be somewhat slower and may disconnect during rainy season or when it gets very windy.
+We have Wi-Fi at the retreat.
 If you want to use the Internet, you will need to bring your laptop or Smartphone.

 22. Will I have cell phone coverage?